 Grassy Creek Falls is a multi tear waterfall.
 If you love waterfalls like we do, check this out.
 It’s on our list of places to go next time!
 So many locals recommend this and we can’t wait to go.

 Secret Falls – It’s an easy half-mile hike, but there are no signs to the parking area.
 So, this remote area is mostly visited by locals.
 The trail is blazed with blue rectangles on trees and is easy to follow.
 There’s one lone stake in the small parking area at the start of the trail that says “Secret Falls.”
 The wooded hike is easy enough for the entire family.
-There are two easy creek crossings (one has a log bridge), a brief uphill section and a series of stairs after you reach the falls area.
+There are 2 easy creek crossings (one has a log bridge), a brief uphill section and a series of stairs after you reach the falls area.
 Just 6.5 miles from busy downtown Highlands is this hidden oasis that is definitely a secret to many.
 Secret Falls (also known as Big Shoals Falls) is a gorgeous 50-ft. waterfall on Big Creek that cascades into a serene pool, deep in the Nantahala National Forest near the Georgia state line.

 Clingmans Dome – Bryson City – A concrete tower with a spiraling walkway winding 375 feet to the top crowns the highest mountain in the Smoky Mountains National Park.
 It’s definitely sad to see what we think is Pine Beetle damage though.
 Still an amazing view.